openebs/openebs/contribute/design/1.x/apis/cstor_volume.md

 // CStorVolumeReplicaStatus is for handling status of cvr. type CStorVolumeReplicaStatus struct {
 	Phase    CStorVolumeReplicaPhase `json:"phase"`

-	Capacity CStorVolumeCapacityAttr `json:"capacity"`
+  Capacity CStorVolumeCapacityDetails `json:"capacity"`

-	// LastTransitionTime refers to the time when the phase changes LastTransitionTime metav1.Time `json:"lastTransitionTime,omitempty"`
+  // LastTransitionTime refers to the time when the phase changes
+	LastTransitionTime metav1.Time `json:"lastTransitionTime,omitempty"`
 	LastUpdateTime     metav1.Time `json:"lastUpdateTime,omitempty"`
 	Message            string      `json:"message,omitempty"`
 }

+// CStorVolumeCapacityDetails represents capacity information releated to volume
+// replica
-// CStorVolumeCapacityAttr is for storing the volume capacity. type CStorVolumeCapacityAttr struct {
+type CStorVolumeCapacityDetails struct {
-	TotalAllocated string `json:"totalAllocated"`
+	// The amount of space consumed by this volume replica and all its descendents Total string `json:"totalAllocated"`

+  // The amount of space that is "logically" accessible by this dataset.
+The logical
+	// space ignores the effect of the compression and copies properties, giving a
+	// quantity closer to the amount of data that applications see.
+However, it does
+	// include space consumed by metadata
 	Used string `json:"used"`
 }

 // +k8s:deepcopy-gen:interfaces=k8s.io/apimachinery/pkg/runtime.Object